The Peach Tree

 Winter

 I always avoided making work in Harrisburg during the winter months.
 The winters in the Northeast feel pretty brutal to so many of us who live here.
 And it’s not just the cold and the snow or ice, it’s this thing that my crew calls “Pennsylvania Grey.”
-Now, Pennsylvania Grey is a particular weather, dampness, chill, and colorlessness that empties out the containers of our bodies and brains that positively charge our lives.
+Now, Pennsylvania Grey is a particular weather, dampness, chill, and colorlessness.
 And I am fairly certain there is a direct thread from Pennsylvania Grey to Seasonal Affective Disorder.
 Toward the end of February, I feel like I am affectively circling the fucking drain.

-And maybe in response to this overall feel of the season, I tend to overlook the days when the sun shines in spite of the cold and the particular gifts it has to offer.
-Not this year.
-I will let myself rest in the fog of Pennsylvania Grey and when the sun comes out, I will put on my winter coat and gather just enough light to feed me through the end of my wintering.
+And maybe in response to this overall feel of the season, I tend to overlook the particular gifts some days offer when the sun shines in spite of the cold.
+Not this year, baby.
+I’ll let myself rest in the fog and emptiness of Pennsylvania Grey and when the sun comes out, I will put on my winter coat and gather just enough light to feed me through the end of my wintering.

 January

-I run into neighbors.
-There’s Phil who sees me walking and pulls the car over to tell me he’s working on Peter’s folks house around the corner, that our birthdays are coming up and he loves me.
+Phil sees me walking and pulls the car over to tell me he’s working on Peter’s folks house around the corner, that our birthdays are coming up and he loves me.

 Julie is walking the dog.
 She apologizes for wearing sweats because she’s been working from home.
 I’m just so happy to see her during hibernation months.